SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/expose-via-http/README.md

               handler: jwt
 ```

-Apply the changes via Kyma CLI command
+Apply the changes using Kyma CLI command:

 ```shell
 kyma apply function
 ```

-Now, when you open the same URL in the browser you will see a 401 ( Unauthorised ) response.
+Now, when you open the same URL in the browser you see a 401 (Unauthorised) response.
-Only requests containing a valid token from your issuer will be passed through the Kyma API Gateway and will reach your Function
+Only requests containing a valid token from your issuer are passed through the Kyma API Gateway and reach your Function